 gpg --version | head -2 # must be 2.5.x or later

-Generate keys on a clean OS.
-Ubuntu live-USB or Tails is the paranoid default - no malware from your daily driver touches your master.
-Work in a dedicated GNUPGHOME so nothing leaks into your existing keyring:
+Generate the keys on a clean OS.
+An Ubuntu live-USB or Tails is the paranoid option, and paranoia is the right setting here: nothing your daily laptop might be quietly running ever gets near the master.
+Work inside a dedicated GNUPGHOME so none of this leaks into your existing keyring:

 mkdir -p ~/gpg-build && chmod 700 ~/gpg-build